 Culantro, an herb native to Mexico, Central, and South America, has a strong, aromatic scent that fills the air when you brush up against it.
 This easy-to-grow herb has many culinary uses in Caribbean, Latin American, and Asian cuisine.
 It is also very popular in Panama, Puerto Rico, and other Latin-influenced areas.
 Although used in small amounts, its very strong flavor is used as a seasoning in a wide range of foods, including meats, vegetables, and chutneys.
 It goes by many names: long coriander, false coriander, recao (Spanish), langer koriander (German), ngo gai (Vietnamese), pak chi farang (Thai), and bhandhanya (Hindi).
 Like its close relative cilantro, the plant tends to stretch tall and go to seed in the lengthening days of spring.
 While culantro and cilantro look different, the leaf aromas are similar, although culantro is stronger.
-Grown as an annual, it is actually biennial in areas warm enough to let it overwinter.
+Grown as an annual, it is actually biennial (meaning it will grow for two years) in areas warm enough to let it overwinter.

 Note: While we do not currently carry this variety, we offer this information for gardeners who wish to grow it.